mgranja/Flight_Delay_Prediction_Model/README.md

 where carrier_code = 'American Airlines';
 ```

-Once the tranformation was finalized, the prediction model was created:
+Once the transformation was finalized, the prediction model was created:

 ``` python
 df = pd.get_dummies(df, columns=['origin', 'destination'])